3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Just click on the checkbox **Activate popups** of the tab *Layers* on the Lizmap plugin interface.
 For the *Group as layer* option you must select the option for the group and for all the layers included you want to show in the popup: in this case, only the layers with the option *Popup* checked will be shown.

-In the web application *Lizmap-Web-Client*, a click on a map object will trigger the popup if (and only if):
+In the web application Lizmap Web Client, a click on a map object will trigger the popup if (and only if):

 * the layer is **active in the legend**, so that it is shown on the canvas
 * the popup **has been activated** through the plugin for the layer or the group